 Flutes in the Frost | Polar Pianos | Strings in the Snow

-Our annual Winter Festival is a weekend workshop styled after the “Suzuki Summer Institute” experience.
-We invite internationally reknown clinicians to teach masterclasses, group classes, and enrichment, lead play-ins, and perform on concerts that are open to the public.
-There is something for everyone each of the three days of Winter Festival.
+Our annual Winter Festival is a workshop styled after the “Suzuki Summer Institute” experience.
+We invite internationally reknown clinicians to teach masterclasses, group classes, enrichment, and lead play-ins.
 We hope you arrive prepared to join in with great enthusiasm and we hope you leave inspired and encouraged.

 There are two types of Group Classes at Winter Festival.
 The technique group focuses on learning or improving techniques that are found in a specific book level.
 Students in this group class may play small parts of a few pieces together, enabling them to refine these important techniques.
 The Repertoire group is focused on performing at a high level of quality as a large group.
 Many pieces are played and polished.
 Practice partners are encouraged to attend these groups and take notes while enjoying the beautiful music!